Question: Why use the International Classification of Functioning, Disability & Health in pediatric PT?

-Answer: The ICF will help you access and organize your knowledge on a whole new level.
+Answer: The framework of the ICF will help you access and organize your knowledge to provide a sound foundation for clinical decision making.

-This is the first of several posts on my experience with the ICF.
-I hope it can get you started on your journey with this amazing tool.
+This is the first of several posts on how I use the ICF in my daily practice.
+I hope they can launch you on a journey with this amazing tool.